Modern day Folly Island

-Folly Island is at the centre of Hertford where the River Lee (or Lea) splits into two.
+Folly Island is situated in the centre of Hertford where the River Lee (or Lea) splits into two.
 Hertford is the county town of Hertfordshire.
 It has a bus station, two train stations and easy access to most major road networks to London and airports.

 There are 122 houses on Folly Island.
 They are two or three bedroom, mid-terrace cottage style homes built in the last years of the nineteenth century by the Andrews and Thornton families.

 There is also a pub – The, a freehouse which can be found in Camra’s Good Beer Guide 2018 and serves a wide range of real ales, ciders, export lagers and food until late seven days a week.